Nibons/OperationsDashboard/README.md

 ## Redis
 This container is a database functioning in 3 different types- static, dynamic, and expiring.
--Static data is saved to disck automaticly
+- Static data is saved to disck automaticly
--dynamic data will be expected to change constantly -expiring data is expected to expire after an arbitrary period of time
+- dynamic data will be expected to change constantly
+- expiring data is expected to expire after an arbitrary period of time